 To this point, no singular model has been developed to fully explain how the musculoskeletal system functions innately; how an injury in one part affects the entire musculoskeletal system.
 Although little understood, our body has a structural framework, a mechanism to provide motion, and a system, called proprioception, that determines and coordinates that motion.
 The purpose of Serola Theory is to discuss the cranio-sacral (CS) system as the coordinator through which the musculoskeletal systems functions and identify innate responses to injury.
-As a first step in gaining understanding, this study evaluates the sacroiliac joint lesion's effecton the musculoskeletal system.
+As a first step in gaining understanding, this study of SI joint paint evaluates the sacroiliac joint lesion's effect on the musculoskeletal system.

 Key Words: sacroliliac, cranio-sacral, craniosacral, proprioception, nutation.

 Serola Theory: Expanded Concept (will become available soon)

 - Part 1 Illustrations: The Sacroiliac Nutation Syndrome: Form and Function